-“It is vital that post-2021, social housing providers can continue to deliver the housing that Scotland needs – and our new joint research with Shelter Scotland and CIH Scotland, which will be launched this year, will be key to ensuring that happens.”
+“It is vital that post-2021, social housing providers can continue to deliver the housing that Scotland needs – and our new joint research with Shelter Scotland and CIH Scotland, which will be launched in 2020, will be key to ensuring that happens.”

 The increase in the affordable homes target and the funding of £3 billion has allowed housing associations and co-operatives to increase or re-start their building programmes.
 Previous cuts to subsidy levels had resulted in some social landlords stopping their building programmes.